 4.7 Our payment partners and/or your acquiring bank will charge you a fee for processing the payment.
 We take no part in and charge no fees for processing card payments.

 4.8 If a payment is collected using our payment process we may charge you a transaction fee for providing the service in lieu or in addition to any monthly service charges.

 5.1 We shall deliver the Goods to the Delivery Address by the method that you select when placing the Order.

 5.2 The Goods shall be deemed delivered on arrival at the Delivery Address.

 5.3 The Goods may be delivered by instalments if specified in the Order.
 Any delay in delivery of or defect in an instalment shall not entitle you to cancel any other instalment.

-5.4 Delivery of the Goods shall be accompanied by a delivery note stating:
+5.4 Delivery of the Goods may be accompanied by a delivery note stating: